 With more than 35 years of experience as a film and theater sound designer and mixer, LeBrecht has always wanted to find a way to tell the story of his time at Jened.
 He suggested the idea of a film to Newnham, whom he’d worked with for 15 years doing the sound design and mixing on her documentaries.
 Some of the footage seen in the film was even recorded by LeBrecht himself as a 15-year-old in 1971 when NYC videographers showed up at the camp with portable video cameras.
 “They strapped this heavy video deck to the handlebars of my wheelchair and handed me a camera and someone pushed me around camp,” LeBrecht recalled to The Hollywood Reporter.
 Luckily, he and Newnham were able to recover that footage.

 Who Is Judy Heumann?

 Another important figure in the film is American disability rights activist Judy Heumann, who was a former Jened camper and, later, a camp counselor.
-Heumann contracted polio at 18 months, leaving her wheelchair bound, and like LeBrecht, Jened allowed Heumann to connect with others about the disabled experience.
-She went on to become a major force in the fight for civil rights, and in 1970, she sued the Board of Education on the basis of discrimination after she denied her New York teaching licence.
-She won, and she became the first wheelchair user to teach in NYC.
-That same year, Heumann and some of her Jened friends founded Disabled in Action, an organisation focussed on protecting people with disabilities under civil rights laws through political protest.
+Heumann contracted polio at 18 months which led to her use of a wheelchair, and like LeBrecht, Jened allowed Heumann to connect with others about the experiences of people with disabilities.
+She went on to become a major force in the fight for civil rights, and in 1970, she sued the Board of Education on the basis of discrimination after she was denied her New York teaching license.
+She won, and she became the first person who uses a wheelchair to teach in NYC.
+That same year, Heumann and some of her Jened friends founded Disabled in Action, an organization focused on protecting people with disabilities under civil rights laws through political protest.